VWO Platform

 Unlike a typical CRO environment where failed tests are archived never to be looked back again, Booking has a novel lens to view failures.
 Through a combination of heuristics and qualitative data, the experimentation team analyses failed tests to unearth more behavioral signals.

 For example, in one of their many failed experiments, the team tried to analyze the impact on conversions by showcasing “WiFi Signal Strength” for all properties.
 Their hypothesis was valid; guests, especially business travelers, prioritize Internet speed as one of their primary booking criteria.
 The test tried to measure conversion impact by displaying a banner “WiFi Strength – Strong” on the listing.
-Much to their surprise, the test failed to deliver conversion uplift.
-But the experimentation team did not stop there.
+Much to their surprise, the test failed to deliver a conversion uplift.
+However, the experimentation team did not stop there.
 By interviewing consumers in their Research Lab, another fascinating insight stood out—guests wanted to know if the hotel’s WiFi would allow them to watch Netflix or deliver emails without interruption.
 In scientific parlance, the team approached the problem from the Jobs To Be Done standpoint.
 Internet wasn’t important—jobs done through the Internet were.
 Almost immediately, the team ran another test; this time with labels like “Fast Netflix Streaming.”
 The new test drove the team back to its winning ways by delivering comprehensive wins against the control.

 “For example, we were sure people cared about the quality of WiFi in their hotel rooms.
 We tested a feature that displayed WiFi speed on a 1–100 scale, and customers did not care.
 It was only when we showed whether the signal was strong enough to do email or watch Netflix, that customers responded favorably.”